 plasticscm-client-complete: would you like all our client tools?
 Choose this package, then!

 plasticscm-client-core: only command line client utilities.

-plasticscm-client-gtk: our awesome GTK# GUI.
-You've got to try it!
+plasticscm-client-gui: our awesome GUI applications (plasticgui, gluon and mergetool).
+You've got to try them!

 plasticscm-server-core: the rock-solid Plastic SCM server, built on .NET Core and managed with systemd.